-Before getting started with the coding part we must understand JDK, JRE and JVM.
+Before getting started with the coding part we must understand JDK, JRE, and JVM.
 They all differ from each other and we will discuss them below.

 JVM (Java Virtual Machine)

 JVM stands for Java Virtual Machine which is an abstract machine.
 This machine does not exist physically thus called virtual.
 It is a runtime environment that allows you to run your Java bytecode.
-This runtime environment that allows you to run code written in another language and can be compiled to the java bytecode.
+This runtime environment allows you to run code written in another language and can be compiled to the Java bytecode.

 Many software and hardware systems support JVMs.
-JVM is platform dependent whose configuration can be varied from OS to OS.
-JVM has three notions- specification, implementation and instance.
+JVM is platform-dependent whose configuration can be varied from OS to OS.
+JVM has three notions- specification, implementation, and instance.